Brett-Tanner/Journal/Apr_23.md

   - [x] Make registrations a check box, not a button
     - [] Automatically uncheck all options for a time slot when that time slot is unchecked on the registration page (easy enough to do but more difficult to do in a way that updates the price)
-  - [] Staff need a way to see/edit the same event show view customers do
-    - Probably an 'Edit Invoice' button on invoices
+    - Probably an 'Edit Registrations' button on invoices
-  - [] Events need a revenue goal

 - Invoices

-  - [] Staff should be able to edit if not in SS
-    - [] If in SS, the space where edit should be should instead be filled by a mini form that allows in_ss to be toggled then replaces self with edit button (turboframe)
-  - [] Needs to be an error if you try to copy regs to a closed time slot
-  - [] Remove invoice numbers from parent view
+  - [] Skip closed time slots (and their options) when copying registrations **DB change**

 - JS